Cragg Hines

-Charles Cragg Hines (born 19 June 1945) in Dallas, Texas, was employed by the Houston Chronicle, as a correspondent, bureau chief and columnist, for more than three-decades.
+Charles Cragg Hines (19 June 1945 - 16 December 2023) was born in Dallas, Texas, was employed by the Houston Chronicle, as a correspondent, bureau chief and columnist, for more than three decades.
 He retired from the Chronicle in 2007.
-Since his retirement, Hines has written for Washingtonian (magazine), as a freelancer and has been a Democratic activist, since 2008.
+Since his retirement, Hines wrote for Washingtonian (magazine) as a freelancer and was a Democratic activist since 2008.

 in 2001, Hines was named as one of the "Top 50 Journalists" in D.C., by Washingtonian, along with other notable journalists such as Dan Rather, Cokie Roberts, and Bob Woodward.

 Hines reported from the Berlin Wall in 1987, and covered each summit meeting with Mikhail Gorbachev, through three administrations.
 He also reported on Saudi Arabia at the start of the Persian Gulf War, and the September 11 attacks.

 Education and background

 Hines earned a Bachelor of Science degree in Journalism from the University of North Texas in 1967.
 While a student, he served as an editor of The Yucca, the yearbook of North Texas State University, in 1964, 1965, and 1966.

 Hines was awarded a congressional fellowship, by the American Political Science Association, for the 1970-71 academic school year.
 The program is a highly selective, nonpartisan program devoted to expanding knowledge and awareness of Congress.